Ripped or distressed, these jeans are the best! We chose and styled five pairs of ripped jeans for any occasion.

 The Jeans: Spanx Vintage Distressed Ankle Skinny Jeans

 Spanx are bestsellers for a reason— they’re made to look amazing on absolutely everyone.
-These jeans are chock full of tummy-tucking elastic, and will make you feel sexy as heck.
+These jeans are chock full of tummy-smoothing elastic, and will make you feel sexy as heck.

 The Top: A Pop of Color